cryptopunksnotdead/awesome-cryptopunks-bubble/PUNKS_TIMELINE.md

 CryptoPunks V3  - new "legacy-free (or is that Lavra Lab Bros-free?)"
 CryptoPunks contract and mint started on February 2, 2022.

-CryptoPunks V4  - another new "legacy-free (or is that Lavra Lab Bros?)"
+CryptoPunks V4  - another new "legacy-free (or is that Lavra Lab Bros-free?)"
 CryptoPunks contract and mint started on February 4, 2022.

 Wen V5, ser?